 - If you are unsure about any aspect of your feedback, ask for clarification from your tutor or Module Convenor

 - Create action points, based on your feedback, to ensure it helps you prepare for future assessments or examinations

 - Seek further support, where appropriate, from your Module Convenor, Personal Tutor, Students' Union or www.le.ac.uk/succeedinyourstudies

 - Feedback that is related to your learning outcomes and assessment criteria

 - Feedback that gives examples of where you have excelled, as well as guidance on areas for improvement

-- Feedback on coursework returned to you within 21 days (28 for Distance Learning students)
+- Feedback on coursework returned to you within 20 working days

 - Feedback that is clear, constructive and legible